elsa1998/Introduction-of-Vaex/README.md

 # Introduction-of-Vaex

+This project is created for introducing Vaex - an alternative packages of Pandas.

-First, Generating 1GB, 5GB, 10GB files with random data
+First, Generating 1GB, 5GB, 10GB files with random data.

 Then, do data processing in the following functions:
 1. readfile(read_hdf5, read_csv)